kwkroll32/QuaCRS/README.md

 	$ bash qcpack.sh input.cfg

-	qcpack.sh and input.cfg do not need to be in the current working directory, or even the same directory.
 	The program will  output to the current working directory.

 	Under normal circumstances, qcpack can check for existing output and resume incomplete steps.
 If QC fails, it may be necessary to run qcpack with the option to force removal of temporary files and existing output.
 This is done by passing "force" as an additional argument: